johngallagher/learning-apis/README.md

+## How do I get more technical?

 Technical marketing, growth hacking, call it what you want.
 There's a demand on digital marketers to become more technically savvy.

 But where on earth do you start?
 Python, APIs, web development, scripting... it's all pretty confusing and complex.
 You can waste hours on useless tutorials, banging your head against a brick wall.

 I'm a programmer who loves teaching.
 I want to help digital marketers understand this stuff.

+This is my first tutorial, just to test the waters.

 I've heard a few folk talk about dashboards and APIs so I thought that'd be a good place to start.

-I'd love your feedback on what challenges you have and what you'd like to learn.
+I'd love to hear [your feedback on what challenges you have]() and what you'd like to learn.

 ## Goal